andersakerberg/taarifa-demo/README.md

    - Username: `info@taarifa.com`
    - Password: `Test123`

-2. **Add Products**: Fill in the product form with ID, Name, and Description
+2. **Add Products**: Fill in the product form with Name and Description (ID and Hash are auto-generated)

 3. **View Products**:
    - Admin panel shows all products